 • Illegal camping by transient populations.

-Work to be performed includes, but is not limited to:
+Information to be documented includes, but is not limited to, the following:

 Jo Allen Gause